Find out what some of our graduates are doing today in pursuing their successful careers.

 So how does one avoid these hazards?
 Here are 11 tips for practicing safe welding:

-The most successful welders know safety procedures like the back of their hand.
-They take the time to educate themselves on safety guidelines set in place by both national organizations and the company they work for, which helps to ensure a safe, productive workspace for all.
+The most successful welders know safety procedures like the back of their hands.
+They take the time to educate themselves on safety guidelines set in place by both national organizations and the company they work for, which helps to ensure a safe, productive workspace.

 It’s also important for welders to review manufacturer instructions before operating equipment.
 Welders should never assume they know how to use a piece of equipment before they’ve read and understood the manufacturer’s guidelines for safe operation.